Send the link below via email or IMCopy

 How do cultures create kinship?

-What are cross-cultural patterns of marriage and domestic life?
+What are cross-cultural patterns ?

 The socially recognized ties that connect people in a variety of different ways.